• Skip to primary navigation

 To decorate the cake:

-• Take 1-2 tablespoon of frosting and color with a drop or two of brown food coloring.
-Place in a piping bag and snip the end off just a tiny amount (like a few millimeters).
-Repeat the process with the pink food coloring and another 1-2 tablespoon of frosting and set the prepared piping bags aside.
+• Take 1-2 tablespoons of frosting and color with a drop or two of brown food coloring.
+Place in a piping bag and snip the end off just a tiny amount.
+Repeat the process with the pink food coloring and another 1-2 tablespoons of frosting and set the prepared piping bags aside.

 A baked lamb cake is secured to a serving platter with frosting